stephenlacy/gulp-open/README.md

 URLs may not have a default application.
 If the task is running without opening in a browser try setting the options.app.
 Google Chrome: "chrome"
 Firefox: "firefox"

-If the uri provided is a file, a sync verification is performed by this plugin to verify that the file exists.

 ```javascript